alvarogarcia7/blog_source/source/_posts/draft_programming-as-theory-building.md

   - peter-naur
 ---

 In this paper TODO find link TODO, Peter Naur TODO find link TODO creates the analogy of programming as building theory.
+One for the problem and one for the solution.

 He tries to understand what programming is (page 227).
 I find a subtle reference at the end of the 227.6 paragragraph to knowledge workers: